 I rejoice over the invention of last-minute delivery to my door.
 May I share some of the really good stuff with you?

-These are a Few of my Favorite Things: for Easter baskets, that is.
+These are a Few of my Favorite Things!
+That is, these are a few of my favorite things for Easter baskets.

 The Ology Book and Audio CD

 The Ology: Ancient Truths, Ever NewThe Book by Marty Machowski

 There is a book component, as well as a CD component to The Ology.
 Get it?
 “The-ology.”
 Theology.
 I like what they did there.
 This is the family book component.
 It’s a read-aloud, perfect for families with children in middle and upper grades.
 It works in our home with a 1st and 3rd grader and it works in my classroom with (nearly) middle-school kiddos.

 The Ology The Audio CD by Sovereign Grace Music

 My household actually bought the CD last summer.
 It is a favorite of our entire family!
 My children are currently 4, 7, and 8; but my 5th and 6th grade students beg me to play this CD during their writing time, as well.
 It’s a favorite for all ages.
 Sovereign Grace Music does such a wonderful job of putting Christian theology and Biblical truths to singable tunes.
 My students actually prefer this CD over the popular Contemporary Christian radio music on Pandora, although I find plenty of opportunities to play the CCM stuff, as well.
 If I could afford to buy this CD for every young family I know, I totally would.
 That’s not the case, so here’s the Amazon link for your own purchase.